-In marketing materials from the world of Continuous Integration and Continuous Delivery (CI/CD) , one often comes across the idea there is a progression from continuous integration* (good) to continuous delivery** (better) to continuous deployment*** (best).
+In marketing materials from the world of continuous integration and continuous delivery (CI/CD), one often comes across the idea there is a progression from continuous integration* (good) to continuous delivery** (better) to continuous deployment*** (best).
 The progression typically goes as follows:

-- First, you write tests and implement continuous integration to ensure your tests are run when new code hits your main branch.
+- First, you write tests and implement continuous integration to ensure that your tests are run when new code hits your main branch.

 - Once your test suite is bulletproof and you are practicing continuous integration flawlessly, you can deploy code using continuous delivery techniques.

-- Finally, your testing, integration, and delivery practices are so good you implement continuous deployment, wherein any code that passes all automated tests is automatically deployed to production.
+- Finally, your testing, integration, and delivery practices are so good that you implement continuous deployment, wherein any code that passes all automated tests is automatically deployed to production.

-Similarly, teams can make huge improvements by implementing continuous integration without putting any thought towards continuous delivery.
+Similarly, teams can make huge improvements by implementing continuous integration without putting any thought toward continuous delivery.
 The wins are well-documented, but I’ll say it again: it is best practice to write good tests alongside your code, merge code frequently, and run all of your tests when code is merged.
-Some organizations may never reap the benefits of full continuous delivery, but can still implement continuous integration with great results.
+Some organizations may never reap the benefits of full continuous delivery, they but can still implement continuous integration with great results.

 To me, the best practices are clear: